wazo-platform/wazo-doc/source/developers/profile_python.rst

       python -m cProfile -o test.profile /usr/bin/xivo-ctid -d

-   This will create a file named ``test.profile`` when the process will terminate.
+   This will create a file named ``test.profile`` when the process terminates.

-   The :ref:`debug-daemons` section documents how to launch the various XiVO service in foreground/debug mode.
+   The :ref:`debug-daemons` section documents how to launch the various XiVO services in foreground/debug mode.

 #.
 Examine the result of the profiling::